-The clever name alone isn’t the only trait that sets this tool apart (though yes, we really do love the name).
-Another trait we love is its free downloadable web browser extension which is suitable for both Chrome and Firefox users.
+The clever name alone isn’t the only trait that sets this tool apart (though, yes, we do love the name).
+Another trait we love is its free downloadable web browser extension, which is suitable for Chrome and Firefox users.
 The extension analyzes 6 different technical aspects.

 - Check for URL redirects